ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

    b.
 The AS considers all the policy entries related to the Administrator and the Group Manager in question.
 For each policy entry E_P among those policy entries, the AS determines whether every group name matching with the Toid of E_S would also match with the Toid of E_P.
 If that is the case, then the AS adds E_P to the set S_AUX.
 The particular way that the AS uses to make a determination is implementation specific.

    c.
-If the set S_AUX is empty, the AS proceeds with the next scope entry, if any.
+If the set S_AUX is empty, the AS proceeds to the next scope entry, if any.
 Otherwise, the AS computes TPERM_AUX as the union of the permission sets associated with the policy entries in the set S_AUX.
-That is, TPERM_AUX is the inclusive OR of the binary representation of the Tperm values in the policy entries within the set S_AUX.
+That is, TPERM_AUX is the inclusive OR of the binary representations of the Tperm values in the policy entries within the set S_AUX.

    d.
 The AS adds to the set S_OUT one scope entry, such that its Toid is the same as in the scope entry E_S, while its Tperm is the AND of TPERM_AUX with the Tperm in the scope entry E_S.